-Contemporary fine art photography is a direct reflection of our ever-changing times and it encourages us to consider on our personal perceptions and experiences.
+Contemporary fine art photography is a direct reflection of our ever-changing times and it encourages us to consider our personal perceptions and experiences.
 When skillfully accomplished, it acts as a vehicle to transform ideas into images, and images into a voice.
 This five-session course will investigate this process and use of photography as a tool for individual expression, not just in terms of innovative or interesting approaches, but more importantly, as an exploration into the fundamental principles of contemporary visual art.

 This course will examine the works of notable fine art photographers and we will study how classic styles of photography have informed contemporary photographs created in the past ten years.
 Through weekly assignments, students will be encouraged to survey various different compositional and technical approaches to consider which would best represent their own visual voice.
-Guest speakers/photographers will offer personal perspectives and insights into their creative approach.
+Guest speakers/photographers will offer personal perspectives and insights into their creative approaches.

-Upon conclusion of the class students will possess a greater appreciation of photography as a fine art form, a deeper connection to their own artistic voice, and most importantly, a clearer understanding of what they wish to communicate through their photographs.
+Upon conclusion of the class, students will possess a greater appreciation of photography as a fine art form, a deeper connection to their own artistic voice, and most importantly, a clearer understanding of what they wish to communicate through their photographs.

 All images: ©Susan Burnstine